Inferno5704/fsd_hack/README.md

 ## API Integration
 The backend uses LangChain, Google Generative AI, and Gemini API to process user queries dynamically.

+## Note
+In server.py, in place of [API_KEY], please replace it with your own Gemini API Key

 ## Contributing
 Feel free to submit pull requests or open issues for suggestions and improvements.